Home | A - Z List: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | About Us

 Bright Futures Toolbox

 Missouri Department of Health and Senior Services, Oral Health Program. n.d.
-MO Healthy Smiles: The Missouri Oral Health Preventive Services Program.
-[Jefferson City, MO]: Missouri Department of Health and Senior Services, Oral Health Program.
+The Missouri Oral Health Preventive Services Program (PSP).
+[Jefferson City, MO]: Missouri Department of Health and Senior Services, Oral Health Program, multiple items.

 Telephone: (573) 751-6219Secondary Telephone: (800) 891-7415Fax: (573) 522-8146E-mail: firstname.lastname@example.orgWebsite: http://health.mo.gov/living/families/oralhealth/index.phpAvailable from the website.

-This website provides training and other resources for health professionals and community volunteers on providing oral health preventive services for infants and children in Missouri.
+These resources are intended to help health professionals and community volunteers provide oral health preventive services for infants and children in Missouri.
 Contents include a program summary and information about becoming a volunteer and finding an oral health consultant.
 Additional resources include screener training for dentists and dental hygienists and training for health professionals on implementing an oral health component and applying topical fluoride varnish.
-Presentations for use in conjunction with kindergarten through high school health curriculum are also available in English, Spanish, and Native American versions.
+Presentations for use in conjunction with kindergarten through high school health curricula are also available in English and Spanish, as well as in a version geared toward a Native American audience.
 [Funded by the Maternal and Child Health Bureau]

-Keywords: Oral health, Infant health, Child health, Population surveillance, Screening, School health education, Referrals, Community based services, Prevention programs, Training, Fluorides, State programs, Missouri, Infants, Children, Spanish language materials
+Keywords: Oral health, Infants, School age children, Screening, Referrals, Fluorides, Training, School health education, Community based services, Prevention programs, State programs, Missouri, Spanish language materials, Native Americans

 American Dental Association.
 1979-1999.
 Community preventive dentistry award compendium of winning entries 1979–1997.
 Chicago, IL: American Dental Association, 40 pp, plus addenda.